OpenCTI-Platform/opencti/docs/docs/development/connectors.md

 ## Running the connector

-For development purposes, it is easier to simply run the python script locally until everything works as it sould.
+For development purposes, it is easier to simply run the python script locally until everything works as it should.

 ```bash
 $ virtualenv env